the-douglas/code-of-conduct/README.md

 ## General Guidelines

-- Speak for yourself: Unless you are communicating on behalf of us in the performance of your job, make it clear the views you are expressing are yours and do not necessarily reflect ours.
+- *Speak for yourself*: Unless you are communicating on behalf of us in the performance of your job, make it clear the views you are expressing are yours and do not necessarily reflect ours.
-- Be Real: Pseudonyms, alter-egos, and avatars are not permitted to use our platforms.
+- *Be Real*: Pseudonyms, alter-egos, and avatars are not permitted to use our platforms.
 We are a professional community and require that you participate using your real name at all times.
-- Be respectful: Treat others with courtesy and respect.
+- *Be respectful*: Treat others with courtesy and respect.
 Do not publish anything defamatory or abusive about any activities, policies, or strategies, or toward fellow alumni.
-- Be professional: Remember that conflicts are typically best resolved by concise communication or working with the Alumni Director.
+- *Be professional*: Remember that conflicts are typically best resolved by concise communication or working with the Alumni Director.
-- Respect confidentiality: Do not publish confidential information about Galvanize or Hack Reactor, and respect the privacy of your fellow alumni.Specific Policy
+- *Respect confidentiality*: Do not publish confidential information about Galvanize or Hack Reactor, and respect the privacy of your fellow alumni.

+## Specific Policy

-While we hope to build a community of learners through our platforms, we will be forced to remove violators of these guidelines from our alumni community as soon as we’re aware of it.
+While we hope to _build_ a community of learners through our platforms, we will be forced to remove violators of these guidelines from our alumni community as soon as we’re aware of it.

 ## Harassment, bullying, and abusive behavior